vil/H4X-Tools/README.md

 | Exit                | Exits the tool.                                                                                                   |

 ## Setup
+Due to security reasons, I will **NOT** provide any more pre-compiled binaries of H4X-Tools.
+Downloading pre-compiled software from a random dude on the Internet is **NOT** safe.
+Learn to build binaries yourself.

 > [!IMPORTANT]
 > Make sure you have [Python](https://www.python.org/downloads/) and [Git](https://git-scm.com/downloads) installed on